NOVEL-IN-PROGRESS

 Theory glanced at the label.

-"From France," he announced and smiled.
-He slid the bottle under his arm and headed to the door.
-There he paused and held up the bottle.
+"From France," he announced with a smile.
+He slid the bottle under his arm and headed to the door but there he paused and held it up.
 "Miss Marie said."

-Upstairs, Severine went down the long hall opening doors to bedchambers, all kept as though guests were imminently expected.
-Could it be that Miss Marie has a large family?
-Jane had said nothing on it, but then she'd said little about Miss Marie that stood.
-There always seemed to be more between Jane's utterances about her lady than what Severine saw for herself.
-Perhaps it was the way Jane grimaced when she talked about Miss Marie.
-Severine wondered.
-If Jane slept on Miss Marie's floor, why did the old lady offer Severine her choice of bedchambers?
-In so many ways, the numbers didn't add up.
+Upstairs, Severine went down the long hall, opening doors to bedchambers, all kept as though guests were imminently expected.
+Could it be that Miss Marie had a large family?
+Jane had said nothing on it, but then she'd said little about Miss Marie that stood, as there always seemed to be more between Jane's utterances about her lady than what Severine saw for herself.
+Perhaps it was the way Jane grimaced when she talked about Miss Marie that seemed to thicken her stories. it was beginning to seem to Severine as though the gravel in Jane's tales had really been quicksand.
+So, Severine kept wondering: If Jane slept on Miss Marie's floor, why did the old lady offer Severine her choice of bedchambers?
+In so many ways, the numbers seemed to fall off.

-Door after door, Severine made her way to the end of the hall and came to one that was not as well appointed as the others.
+Door after door, Severine made her way to the end of the long hall and opened the door to one that was not as well appointed as the others.
 Perhaps once a maid's?
 She figured she'd sleep there until Miss Marie had decided what to do with her.
-The papered walls were sun-bleached but still breathtakingly beautiful.
+There, she found the papered walls sun-bleached but still breathtakingly beautiful.
 Severine fell over onto the down-filled bed.
 The sheets were soft as beaten linen and smelled sweet.
-As she drifted to sleep, her hand discovered a small sachet. under the pillow.
+As she was about to drift away, her hand discovered a small sachet under the pillow.
 It was filled with French lavender flowers and crushed cloves.
-The fragrance, so distant from those of the wash house, intoxicated her.
+The fragrance, so at odds with those of the wash house, intoxicated her.
 She fell asleep, where her dreams conveyed her to another place she'd never known or smelled before.
-Perhaps one where daydreams are tucked away with scented sachets and lavender grows in rows along gravel paths, as it does in the South of France, as Severine's maman had told her while cradling her to sleep.
+Like one of those her maman told her of.
+One where daydreams are tucked away along with scented sachets and the lavender that grows in rows along gravel paths, as it does in the South of France.

 9.

-Severine went back inside to boil an egg for Miss Marie and herself.
-She put extra butter on her egg and then glanced out the window.
-As she ate her egg, she witnessed the washhouse come to an end, and where it had stood, only a pile of shattered wood remained.
-And yet, strangely, the smell of Albin still lingered in her nostrils, but now it mixed with Theory's gentle smile.
+There in the kitchen, Severine went about boiling eggs for Miss Marie and herself.
+She put extra butter on her egg before glancing out the window.
+As she ate her egg, she witnessed the wash house come to an end, and where it had stood, only a pile of broken and jagged pieces of dry wood remained to be gathered up and hauled away.
+And yet, strangely, the smell of Albin still lingered in her nostrils.

 10.

-Preparing a soup for Miss Marie and herself that evening gave Severine time to collect her colliding thoughts.
+That evening, while preparing a soup for Miss Marie, Severine found time to collect her colliding thoughts.
 How did Miss Marie come to know that Albin was not welcome back at his place?
 How did she know of his wife even as Jane had not?
-Who came to tell the story, and why would they have?
-No, he'd been out late too many times, Miss Marie had shared.
-Albin's wife stopped listening to his lies when he told her he'd been cleaning fish well into the night.
+Who came to tell their story, and why would they have?
+You see, the man had been out late too late, too many times, Miss Marie had shared.
+Albin's wife stopped listening to his lies when he told her he'd only been cleaning fish well into the night.
 This poor woman, Miss Marie declared with contempt, locked him out.
 That left Albin no other choice but to sleep on the floor of the fish shack.
 Down at the docks, it was cold, and the ground was hard and greasy, but that never kept Albin from his sleep.
 He used a bag of cornmeal to rest his head on.
+His muscular frame never felt the hard ground.
+Perhaps no more than his heart ever felt anything.

-Late one night, Miss Marie tapped on Severine's door.
+Late the following night, Miss Marie tapped on Severine's door.

 "Oui, Madame?"